DEVANSHU-KALI/machine_leaning_course/linear_regression/multiple_linear_regression.md/what _is_it.md

+# what is this
-- similar to the simple linar regression, we do that whole process here too, but this model models relationship between one dependent variable and two or more independent variables. so that we can use multiple feature in the model to predict the output.
+**Mutltiple linear regression models relationship between one dependent variable and two or more independent variables**. so that we can use multiple features to predict the output.
+- instead of taking only 1 feature for the x variables, we take more than 1 here, that's what make this model different from others.
 -